jbhopkins/bioxtasraw/docs/source/tutorial/s2_baseline.rst

-Advanced SEC-SAXS processing – Baseline correction
+Advanced Series processing – Baseline correction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes SEC data shows a baseline drift.
 This can be due either to instrumental